openstack/glance/HACKING.rst

 - [G327] Prevent use of deprecated contextlib.nested
 - [G328] Must use a dict comprehension instead of a dict constructor with a sequence of key-value pairs
 - [G329] Python 3: Do not use xrange.
+- [G330] Python 3: do not use dict.iteritems.
+- [G331] Python 3: do not use dict.iterkeys.
+- [G332] Python 3: do not use dict.itervalues.